 We won’t be bringing every game listed above with us: If there’s a specific game you want to see, please let me know in the comments below, before I finish making a real system for this game request feature.

-Also, bring along your devices – Quiplash, Quiplash 2 and Drawful 2 are played throughout the day.
+Also, bring along your devices – Quiplash, Drawful 2 and JackBox Party Pack 3 are played throughout the day.
 These are games where you connect with your smartphones or tablets (Or anything that can connect to a browser really).
 We also sometimes play other games, such as Worms and people with 3DSes can pick up StreetPasses and of course play games with other 3DS players.
+Also, people can play Mount Your Friends and other video games.
+We’ll try to bring the Raspberry Pi as well, which has some arcade games.

-As ever, we will bring along a new game for this meetup as well.
+We will try to get a new game for this meetup as well.

 BOOK & COMIC SWAP